ririhedou/AppRewriting/README.md

-# App Customization for Security
+# App Rewriting/Transformation for Security

 We provide with rewritten apps, taint-flow analysis results for reproduction.